Some men with prostate cancer choose to undergo radical prostatectomy, surgery to remove the prostate gland.

 MSK’s Approach to Radical Prostatectomy

-Our prostate surgery team includes experts in several approaches for prostate cancer, including traditional open surgery and minimally invasive techniques, such as robot-assisted surgery and laparoscopic surgery.
+Our prostate surgery team includes experts in several techniques, including robot-assisted surgery, open surgery, and laparoscopic surgery.
 Regardless of which surgical approach you choose, our goal is to remove your cancer completely and preserve normal urinary and sexual function.

-And with all approaches, we’ve developed and use innovative techniques to preserve the tiny nerves and blood vessels attached to the prostate that help control erections.
-These and other advances in nerve-sparing surgical techniques have made some of the complications of prostate cancer surgery less common and more manageable.
+With all surgical approaches, we’ve developed and use innovative techniques to preserve the tiny nerves and blood vessels attached to the prostate that help control erections.
+These and other advances have made some of the complications of prostate cancer surgery less common and more manageable and can spare nerves from damage.
 We’ll work closely with you and your medical team to manage any short- or long-term side effects you may experience.

-Ultimately, your preferences determine which approach your surgeon takes.
+Ultimately, you’ll help determine which approach your surgeon takes.

 Minimally Invasive Surgical Options

-In minimally invasive surgical procedures, we make several small incisions in your abdomen and insert a tiny, lighted telescopic camera called a laparoscope, along with specially designed surgical instruments that a surgeon uses to perform the operation.
+In minimally invasive surgical procedures, we make several small incisions in your abdomen.
+We then insert a tiny, lighted telescopic camera called a laparoscope, along with specially designed surgical instruments that a surgeon uses to perform the operation.

-When you have minimally invasive surgery, you’re likely to have less discomfort after the procedure and a faster recovery than with a traditional open surgical approach, in which incisions are larger and more extensive.
+When you have minimally invasive surgery, you’re likely to have less discomfort after the procedure and more likely to recover faster than with a traditional open surgery, in which incisions are larger and more extensive.
 Many men who have their prostates removed in a minimally invasive operation are able to return home the following day.

 We offer two types of minimally invasive surgery.

-Many of our surgeons use robot-assisted laparoscopic prostatectomy.
-This sophisticated surgical tool offers much finer precision than is possible with any other surgical technique.
+Many of our surgeons perform robot-assisted laparoscopic prostatectomy.
+This sophisticated tool offers much finer precision than any other surgical technique.

 In laparoscopic radical prostatectomy, a surgeon inserts a laparoscope through a small incision in the abdomen.
 The camera projects a magnified, high-definition image of the surgical area on a screen.
 Using the projected image as a guide, the surgeon removes the prostate, seminal vesicles, and lymph nodes with specialized surgical instruments.